Complex geometry of moment-angle manifolds: Submanifolds, analytic subsets and meromorphic functions

 Suppose we are in the situation of Theorem~\ref{onedim}~(a).
-Then all $\lambda_k$ are commensurable (i.e. the ratio of each pair is rational).
-In this case $\Sigma$ is a rational fan and $V_\Sigma=\C P^n$.
-We obtain a holomorphic principal bundle $\pi\colon\zk\to\C P^n$ with fibre an elliptic curve.
+Then all $\lambda_k$ are commensurable (the ratio of each pair is rational).
+We can assume that all $\lambda_k$ are integer (multiplying them by a common factor if necessary).
+Then $\Sigma$ is a rational fan and $V_\Sigma=\C P^n(\lambda_1,\dots,\lambda_{n+1})$ is a weighted projective space, whose orbifold structure may have singularities in codimension one.
+This gives rise to a holomorphic principal Seifert bundle $\pi\colon\zk\to\C P^n(\lambda_1,\dots,\lambda_{n+1})$ with fibre an elliptic curve.

 Now suppose we are in the situation of Theorem~\ref{onedim}~(b).
 For example, this is the case when $\lambda_1,\ldots,\lambda_{m+1}$ are linearly independent over~$\Q$.
 Then any submanifold of $\zk$ is a Hopf manifold of lesser dimension (including elliptic curves and points). \end{example}